Jaxa-Mokoto/Json-Serializer/README.md

 # Json-Serializer
- An example of how to serialise a JSON object
+ An example of how to serialise an object